anaeliaovalle/facial-landmarks/README.md

 $ python detect_img.py --image <path-to-img>
 ```

-Or to recreate the image below, run:
+Or to recreate the image below, run the command below and check the resulting `Output.jpg`.
 ```bash
 $ python detect_img.py --image ./trump.jpg
 ```